 This season, brands can’t afford to miss out on mobile.
 In fact, for 2018, mobile devices accounted for 40% of total online sales.

 Furthermore, 51% of web traffic during the 2018 holiday season was done on a mobile device.
 However, desktop traffic did take a dip, accounting for 41% of traffic during the holiday season, compared to 44% in 2017.

 If you’re looking to engage your subscribers this holiday season, give them the gift of mobile-friendly emails.
 Remember, Campaign Monitor makes it easy with our new drag-and-drop mobile-friendly email templates.

 Expect shoppers to browse early

 However, just because shoppers are browsing before Halloween doesn’t necessarily mean they’ll make purchases.
-Roughly two-thirds of those surveyed by the NRF said they didn’t make most of their purchases until November.

 Thankfully, this gives you a nice window for persuading interested customers to shop with you.
 By leveraging savvy trigger-based emails, as well as personalization, you can make sure you’re targeting browsers with the right info at the right time.
 If you have a good strategy, you’ll convert shoppers into customers.